Laboratory-Imaging/GA3-examples/NIS_v6.20/53-Python_stardist/README.md

 ```

 ## Select the python executable
 Select the pythonw.exe file within the environment.
-Otherwise a python window will pop out during the process.
+Otherwise a python window will pop up during the process.

 ![image](images/02_Python_node_dialog.png)